islco/sudo/source/_posts/2017-11-14-image-recognition-using-aws-rekognition.md

 Let's look at this line.
 `response = client.detect_labels(Image=imgobj)`

-[detect_labels](http://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.detect_labels) is the function that passes the image to Rekognition and returns an analysis of the image. `detect_labels` takes either and S3 object or an Image object as bytes.
-Two other optional parameters are `MaxLabels` and  `MinConfidence`
+[detect_labels](http://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.detect_labels) is the function that passes the image to Rekognition and returns an analysis of the image. `detect_labels()` takes either a S3 object or an Image object as bytes.
+Two other optional parameters are `MaxLabels` and  `MinConfidence`.
 It will try to detect all the objects in the image and give it label and confidence rating on the label.

+# Test It Out
 You can run your program from the command line:  `python py_detect_labels.py john-wall.jpg` .
-The parameter is the name of the file you want to analysis.
+The parameter is the name of the file you want to analyze.

 The response will be: